 While my son had some separation anxiety when he was a toddler, for my daughter that separation anxiety has continued and it’s something that she still struggles with at 9.
 I’ve written before about how we cope with it but I wanted to expand further on how we deal with separation anxiety at night.
 As most of these suggestions require explanations, they are more suitable for older children between 5 years old and 10 years old.
 Here’s how we’ve dealt with separation anxiety at bedtime in our 9 year old.

 Have a Good Bedtime Routine

 Children who are under or over tired will struggle more with separation anxiety than a child who goes to be at the right time.
 It’s important to make sure they are getting the right amount of sleep for their age.
 This is easiest to achieve by having a good bedtime routine that involves going to bed at a consistent time.
 It also helps to do the same things before bedtime.
 The classic bath, book, bed routine works well but as long as it’s calm and consistent, you can do what ever suits you.
 A goodnight ritual can also help.
 This can be certain words you say, a certain number of kisses you give or a particular hug.
 They can all help a child feel ready for separation and sleep.

 Stay While they Fall Asleep if you Want to

 If your child wants you to stay with them until they fall asleep, and that’s something you’re happy to do, then go for it.
-You won’t end up in their university accommodation to help them sleep every night, they will eventually decide they want to learn to fall asleep without you.
+You won’t end up in their university accommodation helping them sleep every night, they will eventually decide they want to learn to fall asleep without you.
 Don’t feel guilty for doing it if it works for you and your child.